Mail Code: 94305-5120

 GENE 272.
 Introduction to Medical Genetics.
 2-3 Units.

 For genetic counseling students, graduate students in human genetics, medical students, residents, and fellows; undergraduates with consent of instructor.
 Principles of medical genetics practice, including taking a family history, modes of inheritance and risk assessment, and mathematical principles of medical genetics (Bayes theorem, population genetics).
 An additional problem set is required for 3 units.

 Same as: CHPR 272

 GENE 273.
 Introduction to Clinical Genetics Testing.
-1 Unit.
+2 Units.

 GENE 274A.
 A Case Based Approach to Clinical Genetics.
 2 Units.

-For genetic counseling students, graduate students in genetics, medical students, residents and fellows.
+For genetic counseling students and medical genetics residents and fellows.
 Case-based scenarios and guest expert lectures.
 Students learn skills in case preparation, management, and presentation, as well as content around common genetic disorders.